range-et/PGL/README.md

 ## General setup of the package

 Apart from the graph class all the methods are stored in variables.
 These variables (For example SampleData) would have a function attached to it that returns a value, or in some cases you can pass in values to do stuff (like displacing the graph etc).
 I mostly did this for the sake of speed to develop - at some point shall be wrapping them up as classes.

+## Semantics of the Package

+Existing network visualization libraries like NetworkX dictated the semantics of the graph library and borrowed some of the semantic ideas from three JS.
+The process is to define a Graph Object made of nodes and edges.
+Then modify this graph based on some set of properties.
+Then update the relevant settings.
+And lastly, to visualize the nodes, either as point clouds, boxes or cylinders, and to draw out the edges (bundled or not) lines.
+Here is an illustrated walkthrough of a simple set-up given a predefined set of “nodes” and “edges”.

 ## An example of rendering a basic graph